pivotal/docs-tap/scst-scan/tanzu-supply-chain/create-supply-chain-workload.hbs.md

 This topic covers how to create and apply a workload from a Tanzu Supply Chain, how to observe a workload, and how to verify the scanning performed in a workload.

-## <a id="define-and-create-workload"></a> Define and create workload
+## <a id="define-and-create-workload"></a> Define and create a workload

-This section covers how to create a workload from an existing [supply chain created in the previous page](./create-supply-chain-with-app-scanning.hbs.md) that was created using SCST - Scan 2.0 and with either the Trivy Supply Chain Component or Customized Scanning Component.
+This section covers how to create a workload from an existing supply chain that was created using SCST - Scan 2.0 and either the [Trivy Supply Chain Component](create-supply-chain-with-app-scanning.hbs.md#scan-2.0-and-trivy) or [Customized Scanning Component](create-supply-chain-with-app-scanning.hbs.md#scan-2.0-and-custom-scanning).

-For more details on how to create a workload, see [Tanzu Supply Chain docs](../../supply-chain/development/how-to/create-workloads.hbs.md).
+For more information about how to create a workload, see [Tanzu Supply Chain docs](../../supply-chain/development/how-to/create-workloads.hbs.md).

 A user can define a workload in `yaml` or use the Tanzu Workload CLI plug-in to generate a workload manifest.